OchaBanana/ncsc_labs/day_1/connect_ipmi/connect_ipmi.rst

 4. Login with your AHV Host “root” user Lab Assigned Password
 5. To login to the local CVM use the internal IP “ssh nutanix@192.168.5.2”
 6. Login with your CVM Lab Assigned Password

-.. role:: red

-7. :red:`(FROM NODE A ONLY, for team labs only one person should do this step)` Since these labs are provided already installed, we want to put the system into a similar state to when they are out of the factory.
+7. (FROM NODE A ONLY, for team labs only one person should do this step) Since these labs are provided already installed, we want to put the system into a similar state to when they are out of the factory.
 To do so run the following commands:
     - a. “cluster status” – shows you the status of your cluster.
 In our lab the cluster is UP
     - b. “cluster stop” – this will disable the cluster